 If it were me I would have suggested renaming the school after U.S. war hero and President Grant, naturally.
 Alas instead the school went with a local hero who helped migrant farm workers: it’s now named Nieto Herrera.

+Anyway back to the monumental issues with Grants Tomb.
 Around 1935, given the rise of fascism in the US as well as around the world, suddenly trees were planted surrounding Grant’s Tomb in direct contradiction of a design meant to maintain visual prominence.

 And you can guess what happened next.